JetBrains/guide/site/tips/compare-with-branch/index.md

 This is against your local _branch_, not the uncommitted changes in your _working directory_.
 But that’s not the branch.
 That’s a commit on the branch.
-If the branch had multiple commits, you could select all of them.
+If the branch had multiple commits, you could select all them.
 The IDE will figure out all the changes, vs. your local branch.

 That’s a lot of work.